Skip to content

 OpenWebUI is a great ChatGPT-like app that helps testing LLMs.
 Our WebUI template manages the deployment of an OpenWebUI instance in your LLM pool, and links it to your LiteLLM instance, so any models deployed and registered with LiteLLM automatically appear in the playground.

 To deploy, navigate back to Jobs and click the circle-plus button, this time selecting the playground template.
-Set the litellm_key to match your virtual key, and data_storage to webui-db (or the one created above).
+Set the litellm_key to match your virtual key.

 Once it's ready, you can access the UI via its advertised endpoint (under Jobs), directly on your browser.
 The first time you login you'll be able to create an admin user.
 Check the official documentation for more details on the app.